Tuition and Fees Policies

-NOTE: Florida Institute of Technology main campus students will pay the main campus tuition rate, not the Extended Studies or Distance Learning tuition rates.
+NOTE: Florida Institute of Technology main campus students will pay the main campus tuition rate, not the Off-Site Locations or Distance Learning tuition rates.
 If you have questions regarding the policy, see your adviser or department representative.

 Fifteen week terms only: First and second weeks(days 1-9)—100%, third and fourth weeks(days 10-18)—60%, fifth and sixth weeks(days 19-28)—40%, thereafter(days 29 and beyond)—0%.
 Does not apply to terms less than 15 weeks in length.
 Subject to change prior to start of each term.

 Florida Tech provides a fair and equitable refund policy that meets all applicable federal guidelines governing refunds for tuition, room, board and applicable fees as published in the Federal Register.
 The refund policy is published in the Schedule of Classes prior to the start of each term.